PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_dbt_cloud.md

 possible to download both to your local machine and use an IDE of your own choice.
 In fact, plenty of analytics engineers do this.
 However, if an IDE is a new concept to you then dbt Cloud’s browser-based IDE offers a gentle introduction to working with one.
-Read more about the dbt Cloud IDE on https://docs.getdbt.com/docs/cloud/dbt-cloud-ide/develop- in-the-cloud.
+Read more about the dbt Cloud IDE on https://docs.getdbt.com/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.

 7. Next, in the top-left corner, select **Initialize dbt project** button.
 This will set up the project and create all the files necessary in the **File Explorer**.